wonglkd/Baleen-FAST24/README.md

 ### Installation (Chameleon Trovi)

 The recommended way is to use Chameleon Trovi, an academic cloud.
-Time estimate: 30 minutes (mostly waiting time).
+Time estimate: 30 minutes (5 mins interactive).

 1. Launch artifact on Trovi [Link]
 2. Run supplied notebook, which will provision a beefier node (reserved for up to 7 days) that you can create a SSH tunnel to.